aubreyja/ww_install/README.md

 ### ww_install.pl

-The goal of `ww_install.pl` is to install WeBWorK on any system on which the preqrequisites are already installed.
+The goal of `ww_install.pl` is to install WeBWorK on any system on which the prerequisites are already installed.

 It is an interactive script based on the core perl module Term::UI, and is written with the goal of being cross-platform.
 It does use some linux built-ins, and work is needed to ensure that this script will work as well on unix machines.
 Again, contributions of work in this direction would be welcome.